TareHimself/mira/README.md

 # Mira
-A Manga App Built using Kotlin and Compose Multiplatform
+A Manga App Built using Compose Multiplatform